Arun-Sidhu/mavsdk-drone-controller/README.md

 ```bash
 make run-mock
 ```

+Running `make` by itself also builds the mock controller because it is the default target.

 The mock program connects to an in-memory drone, arms it, takes off, moves to an example location, prints telemetry, and lands.
 It does not require PX4 or MAVSDK.